AdnanShahid405/Bank_Statements_OCR/README.md

 ## Sample PDFs

-Two sample bank statement PDFs are included in the `sample_pdfs/` folder for testing:
+Two sample bank statement PDFs are included in the `sample_pdfs/` folder to test both paths of the pipeline:

-- `native_statement.pdf` — generated using `reportlab` with a real text layer, processed by `pdfplumber`
+- `native_statement.pdf` — generated using `reportlab` with a real text layer, used to test the `pdfplumber` native extraction path
-- `scanned_statement.pdf` — created by converting the native PDF pages to images using `pdf2image` and re-embedding them into a new PDF using `img2pdf`, which strips the text layer entirely and triggers the Azure fallback
+- `scanned_statement.pdf` — created by converting the native PDF pages to images and re-embedding them into a new PDF, stripping the text layer entirely and triggering the Azure Document Intelligence fallback

+An intentional discrepancy has been introduced in `scanned_statement.pdf` where the closing balance is set to `$7,850.00` instead of the correct `$7,725.71` to verify that the variance flag is working as expected.

 ---